AuthorAID

 AuthorAID is the name given to a number of initiatives that provide support to researchers from developing countries in preparing academic articles for publication in peer-reviewed journals.
 Phyllis Freeman and Anthony Robbins, co-editors of the Journal of Public Health Policy (JPHP), first suggested the name and concept in 2004 and published "Closing the ‘publishing gap’ between rich and poor" about AuthorAID on the Science and Development Network (SciDev.Net), in 2005.

 Development aid programs of international organizations, industrial countries, and charitable foundations have invested in strengthening research capacity in developing countries to help those countries solve their own problems.
 Scientists from developing countries, however, remain under-represented as authors in the published scientific literature.
 AuthorAID was proposed because unless research results from authors anywhere are available through publication, the full benefit of investment in research is not achieved.

-AuthorAID programs engage senior scientists and author’s editors as mentors to help developing country researchers overcome barriers to publication in scientific journals.
+AuthorAID programs engage senior scientists and authors’ editors as mentors to help developing country researchers overcome barriers to publication in scientific journals.
 The internet connects mentors and authors where it is not possible to have face-to-face contact.

 The funded AuthorAID program at the International Network for Advancing Science and Policy also organizes workshops in various developing countries, in addition to hosting an online mentoring scheme and e-resources.
 AuthorAID at INASP is independent of the other AuthorAID programs and is described below.

 The publishing gap

 Scientific research is conducted all over the world, and increasingly in developing countries.
 In an effort to help countries solve problems and speed development, development aid has been invested in research capacity, notably by Sweden and Canada.
 The results of this research must be available through publication to be useful in economic development and to other researchers.
-Yet only an extremely small fraction of the scientific literature is written by developing world authors, even in fields such as health and environmental studies, where it is universally recognized that the world’s dominant problems manifest themselves in developing regions.
+Yet only a very small fraction of the scientific literature is written by developing world authors, even in fields such as health and environmental studies, where many of the world's critical problems are concentrated in developing regions.

 An analysis, published in Science in 2005, of 4061 health-related journals from 1992 to 2001 showed a growing gap in scientific publications between low-income countries and the rest of the world.
 Similarly, Athula Sumathipala and her colleagues found under-representation of developing world authors in leading medical journals such as the BMJ, Lancet, New England Journal of Medicine, Annals of Internal Medicine, and JAMA, in 1999 and 2000.